A SHIFT of Perspective: Observing Neutrinos at CMS and ATLAS: Conclusions

 If realized, this setup would mark the first observation of neutrinos in one of the general-purpose detectors of LHC.
 Beyond its technical novelty, such a measurement would open a new window into neutrino production and interactions in a forward pseudorapidity regime that is relevant to atmospheric neutrino experiments.
 By probing hadron production in collisions with light nuclei and neutrino cross sections in different materials, SHIFT could provide valuable input for predictions in experiments such as KM3NeT-ORCA, IceCube-Upgrade, DUNE, and Hyper-Kamiokande.

-\textbf{\textit{Acknowledgments ---}} We thank Albert De Roeck for useful discussions about LHC neutrinos, and Juliette Alimena for the discussion and thorough review of the manuscript.
-AGS is supported by the CDEIGENT Grant No. CIDEIG/2023/20 and a 2024 Leonardo Grant from BBVA Foundation.
+\textbf{\textit{Acknowledgments ---}} We thank Albert De Roeck and Felix Kling for useful discussions about LHC neutrinos, and Juliette Alimena for the discussion and a thorough review of the manuscript.
+AGS is supported by the CDEIGENT Grant No. CIDEIG/2023/20, by the MICIU/AEI grant PID2024-156285NB-C41, the SO project CEX2023-001292-S, and a 2024 Leonardo Grant from BBVA Foundation.
 The BBVA Foundation is not responsible for the opinions, comments, and contents included in the project or the results derived therefrom, which are the responsibility of the authors.
 JN would like to acknowledge the support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF, and support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2121 "Quantum Universe" – 390833306.